 We work with individual and institutional donors to fund projects aimed at:

 Providing basic on-the-ground local news reporting and filling the geographic and topical gaps left by contracting legacy media companies.
 You can find many of these stories about Bay Area news, arts and culture, demographic trends and history at LocalNewsMatters.org.

 Building partnerships with other media on journalism projects.
 We are working with Solutions Journalism Network, SF Senior Beat, CALmatters, USC Annenberg Center for Health Journalism and others to amplify good and important work.

 Testing new technology to gather and distribute news in the way consumers want to get it.
 We are collaborating with entrepreneurs from the JSK Journalism Fellowship program at Stanford University, including Project Facet, to test new products.

 Supporting the next generation of journalists with internships and training.
-We are working with San Francisco State, San Jose State, Contra Costa Community College District and others to train and mentor students so they have a professional path toward journalism jobs.
+We are working with San Francisco State, San Jose State, UC Berkeley, Newsroom by the Bay at Stanford University and others to train and mentor students so they have a professional path toward journalism jobs.